A protective gait pattern where the involved step lenth is decreased in order to avoit weight bearing on the involved side usually secondary to pain.

 A gait pattern where a patient walks on toes as though pushed.
 It starts slowly, increases, and may continue until the patient grasps an object in order to stop.

 A gait pattern in which the feet and toes are lifted through hip and knee flexion to excessive heights; usually secondary to dorsiflexor weakness.
-The foot will slap at initial contact with the ground secondary to the decreased control.
+The foot will slap at initial contact with the ground secondary to decreased control.

 A gait pattern where the swing leg advances by compensating through the combination of elevation of the pelvis and plantar flexion of the stance leg.